On this page:

 Generally, there are two ways you may satisfy the BLA that you have adequate knowledge:

-Applicants need to have completed the following six units from the Certificate IV in Property Services (Real Estate):
+Applicants need to have completed the following 6 units of competency from the previous Certificate IV in Property Services (Real Estate) CPP40307:

 - CPPDSM4080A Work in the real estate industry (agent's representative unit)